Tommy Bowe

-Thomas John Bowe (born 22 February 1984) is an Irish television presenter and former rugby union player from County Monaghan, Ireland.
+Thomas John Bowe (born 22 February 1984) is a former Irish rugby union player from County Monaghan, Ireland who has successfully transitioned into business, media and podcasting.

 He played on the wing for Ulster, Ospreys, Ireland and the British & Irish Lions.

-After his playing career, Bowe has taken up television presenting, and is a host of morning television show Ireland AM.
+After his playing career, Bowe has taken up television presenting, and is a host of morning television show Ireland AM alongside running successful brands in the footwear and clothing industry.

 Career

 Early career

 A former pupil of The Royal School, Armagh, Bowe was a schoolboy provincial full-back, only converting to wing whilst playing for Ireland U-21s.
 Bowe also ran for the Glaslough Harriers and represented his local parish Donagh in the All-Ireland Community Games.

 Bowe played Gaelic football from under-10 level with Emyvale, his local GAA club, and later represented Monaghan at under-16 and Minor level.
 He also played rugby with Monaghan RFC at underage levels, as well as representing his primary school team.

 He attended the University of Ulster, Jordanstown and played for the Queen's University Belfast rugby team, earning a selection to the Ireland U20 Team before transferring to Belfast Harlequins.
 He was subsequently capped at U21 level and was named the Irish Rugby Union Players Association (IRUPA) Young Player of the Year in 2003.